 Showing items related by title, author, creator and subject.

-Impact of biochar and industrial ash amendments on soil properties, growth and nutrition of black and white spruce seedlings in a sandy loam soil / by Robin Sevean Sevean, Robin Lynne (2014)"The purpose of this study was to establish and examine a controlled field experiment near Thunder Bay, Ontario using industrially produced ash and biochar as a soil amendment.
+Impact of biochar and industrial ash amendments on soil properties, growth and nutrition of black and white spruce seedlings in a sandy loam soil Sevean, Robin Lynne (2014)The purpose of this study was to establish and examine a controlled field experiment near Thunder Bay, Ontario using industrially produced ash and biochar as a soil amendment.
 This study monitors the change in physical, ...

 Structure, biomass production and dynamics of four white spruce (Picea glauca [Moench] Voss) plantations near Thunder Bay, Ontario Towill, William Donald (1990)Stand structure, biomass production and dynamics of white spruce (Picea glauca (Moench) Voss) were investigated in four plantations, ages 4, 10, 18, and 28 years, respectively, on similar lacustrine soils.
 Dry ...

 The effect of block composition on the severity of spruce beetle (Dendroctonus rufipennis) damage in northern British Columbia Lee-Mitchell, Colin (2021)The spruce beetle (Dendroctonus rufipennis) is a natural part of the western North American landscape, feeding on the phloem of trees in the Picea genus.
 The spruce beetle generally feeds on downed trees but can also ...